marceloboeira/certifications/data-analytics-specialty/topics/1_collection/01_theory.md

 ### Stages of Data Collection

+* Streaming operational components
+  * Kinesis
+    * Data Streams
+    * Firehose
+    * Analytics
+  * Lambda for Processing
+  * Fault tolerance - Capacity of tolerating failure on one or more records without compromising the entire data ingestion
+  * Data Persistence - Which type of delivery and persistence is needed for the usecase
+    * Firehose vs Data Streams
+      * Firehose does not persist/hold data
+    * Firehose can process data with lambda before delivery
+      * Kinesis Producer/Consumer and Data Streams
+* Kinesis Producer Library vs Kinesis API vs Kinesis Agent
 * Select a colleciton system that handles the frequency, volume and source of data
   * Batch, streaming and transictional data
     * AWS Glue